trustification/source-distributed/README.md

 still be able to sign the .crate and publish it.
 A consumer would have no reason not to trust this crate and verification of it would still pass.

+For this situation a like this one can use a trusted CI builder, for example a system that supports OIDC workload identities.
+These can verify the sources and assurance that the sources have not been modified.